TehFlux/ifcg/README.md

 Components of IFCG include:

-IFMapping    Mapping library.
+#### IFMapping

-             IFMapping is used to create mappings of scalar values to scalar values or vectors at run-time.
+*Mapping library.* IFMapping is used to create mappings of scalar values to scalar values or vectors at run-time.
 The library is based on modules that can be chained and combined as necessary to create the desired mapping.

-Altjira      Image processing library.
+#### Altjira

-             Altjira is used for processing of 2D images.
+*Image processing library.* Altjira is used for processing of 2D images.

-GeoUtils     2D/3D geometry library.
+#### GeoUtils

-             GeoUtils is a 2D and 3D geometry library.
+* 2D/3D geometry library.* GeoUtils is a 2D and 3D geometry library.
 It provides features such as polygon and mesh transformations and an AABB tree.
 It also contains a fully featured modular transform node framework.

-IFVG         Volumetric graphics library
+#### IFVG

-             IFVG is a library for volumetric graphics processing and visualization.
+*Volumetric graphics library.* IFVG is a library for volumetric graphics processing and visualization.
 It includes an efficient and versatile octree data structure, a mesh voxelization engine and an OpenGL viewer.

 ### Dependencies